John Byng: Court-martial

 Byng's perceived failure to relieve the garrison at Minorca caused public outrage among fellow officers and the country at large.
 Byng was brought home to be tried by court-martial for breach of the Articles of War which had been revised eleven years prior to mandate capital punishment for officers who did not do their utmost against the enemy, either in battle or pursuit.

 The revision followed an event in 1745 during the War of the Austrian Succession, when a young lieutenant named Baker Phillips had been court-martialled and shot after his ship was captured by the French.
 His captain had done nothing in order to prepare the vessel for action and was killed almost immediately by a broadside.
 Taking command, the inexperienced junior officer had been forced to surrender the ship when she could no longer be defended.
 The negligent behaviour of Phillips's captain was noted by the subsequent court-martial and a recommendation for mercy was entered, but Phillips's sentence was approved by the Lords Justices of Appeal.

-This sentence angered some in parliament, who felt that an officer of higher rank would likely have been spared or else given a lighter punishment and that Phillips had been executed because he had been a powerless junior officer and thus a useful scapegoat.
+This sentence angered some in parliament, who felt that an officer of higher rank would have been likely to have been spared or else given a lighter punishment and that Phillips had been executed because he had been a powerless junior officer and thus a useful scapegoat.
 The Articles of War were amended to become one law for all: the death penalty for any officer of any rank who did not do his utmost against the enemy in battle or pursuit.

 Byng's court-martial was convened on 28 December 1756 aboard the elderly 96-gun vessel HMS St George, which was anchored in Portsmouth Harbour.
 The presiding officer was Admiral Thomas Smith, supported by rear admirals Francis Holburne, Harry Norris and Thomas Broderick, and a panel of nine captains.
 The verdict was delivered four weeks later on 27 January 1757, in the form of a series of resolutions describing the course of Byng's expedition to Minorca and an interpretation of his actions.